open-ortho/dicom4ortho/README.md

 [![dicom4ortho Screen Shot][product-screenshot]](https://example.com)

-The DICOM standard is there and ready for any developer in the orthodontic community to implement.
-However, they can be complicated and implementation can be time consuming.
-We wanted to create a proof of concept to demonstrate how to properly store orthodontic visible light images (aka photographs) using DICOM, while ensuring all necessary codes to uniquely identify each image type are in the proper place.
+The DICOM standard is ready for any developer in the orthodontic community to implement.
+However, it can be complicated and implementation can be time consuming.
+We want to create a proof of concept to demonstrate how to properly store orthodontic visible light images (aka photographs) using DICOM, while ensuring all codes (necessary to uniquely identify each image type) are in the proper place.

 Here's why: